 To account for these two effects, we need a way to represent a non-normal sampling distribution in our limit theory, and this rules out consistent selection.
-The intuition is as follows.
-Each candidate estimator has a sampling distribution that is approximately normal by the central limit theorem.
-The post-selection estimator, however, is a data-dependent, randomly-weighted average of these.
-Hence, it follows a mixture distribution.
-Because they choose a single candidate with probability approaching one in the limit, consistent selection procedures make it impossible to represent this non-normality in the limit.
+The key point is that the post-selection estimator is a randomly-weighted average of the individual candidate estimators, some of which are centered away from $\theta_0$ .
+Thus, although the candidate estimators are asymptotically normal, the post-selection estimator follows a mixture distribution.
+Because they choose a single candidate with probability approaching one in the limit, consistent selection procedures make it impossible to represent this phenomenon.
 In contrast, conservative selection procedures remain random even as the sample size goes to infinity, allowing us to derive a non-normal limit distribution and, ultimately, to carry out valid inference post-moment selection.
-To accomplish this, I first derive the asymptotic distribution of generic "moment average" estimators, extending the idea underlying the frequentist model average estimators of Hjort and Claeskens (2003).
-Moment average estimators are interesting in their own right and include, as a special case, a variety of post-conservative moment selection estimators including the FMSC.
-Because the resulting limit distributions are analytically intractable, I propose a two-step, simulation-based procedure for constructing confidence intervals with uniform asymptotic coverage guarantees.
+In the remainder of this section, I derive the asymptotic distribution of generic "moment average" estimators and use them to propose a two-step, simulation-based procedure for constructing valid confidence intervals post-moment selection.
+I also briefly consider genuine moment average estimators which may have important advantages over selection.